-Every year, the Math and Science Division hosts an on-campus Science Scholars Weekend for qualified high school seniors to compete for scholarships.
-The Science Scholars weekend takes place this year on November 2-3, 2012.
-The Math and Science Division is inviting prospective high school seniors with a strong interest in majoring in a Math and/or Science discipline and with an ACT composite score of 24 and higher (or an equivalent SAT score).
+Every year, the Math and Science Division hosts an on-campus Science Scholars Weekend for qualified high school juniors and seniors to compete for scholarships.
+The Science Scholars weekend takes place this year on November 1-2, 2013.
+The Math and Science Division is inviting prospective high school juniors and seniors with a strong interest in majoring in a Math and/or Science discipline and with an ACT composite score of 24 and higher (or an equivalent SAT score).
 Specific majors might include Biology, BioChemistry (for Pre-Med), Chemistry, Mathematics, Math Education, Physics, Science Education, Computer Science and Network Engineering.

-Science Scholar participants arrive on campus on Friday either in the morning or the afternoon depending on your travel and school release time frame.
+Science Scholar participants arrive on campus on Friday late afternoon to register.
 If you arrive earlier in the day, you are more than welcome to sit in your choice of classes and eat lunch with our math/science majors.
 On Friday evening, everyone will convene for dinner and introductions to Division faculty, students and programs of study.
 Participants stay overnight in the dorm with a math/science major.
 Campus tours and information about programs such as the Honors College are given on Saturday morning.
 In the afternoon, participants engage in a challenging lab exercise that assesses their math and science skills and ability to work well with others.
 Additionally, faculty interview participants to become better acquainted with each student’s unique abilities and potential fit within the Division.
 Parents are welcome to attend many of the events on Friday evening and Saturday.
 See pictures of previous Science Scholars Weekends at our Division Smugmug site within the Division Activities gallery.

 Talent scholarship recipients are asked to contribute back to the Math and Science Division in certain ways to promote our professional community.
 The options include attending the weekly afternoon research symposia (or giving a research presentation when the time is right!), tutoring in the community, helping put on science shows to local school children, maintaining the recycle bins throughout the Science Building - the list goes on.
 The most important aspect to the talent scholarship is to recognize that you remain an active and contributing member of the professional math and science community of SNU.